Campaign to Suppress Bandits in Northern China

-The Campaign to Suppress Bandits in Northern China was a counter-insurgency campaign in Northern China conducted by the Chinese Communist Party (CCP) against the Nationalist guerrilla movement during the Chinese Civil War.
-The Nationalist guerrilla movement, which mostly consisted of bandits and nationalist regular troops, was left behind after the nationalist government withdrew from mainland China.
-The campaign was fought during the Chinese Civil War in the post-World War II era and resulted in a CCP victory.
+The Campaign to Suppress Bandits in Northern China was a military campaign in Northern China conducted by the Chinese Communist Party (CCP) against Kuomintang (KMT) guerrilla forces, along with locals who were recruited by the KMT (referred to by the CCP as "bandits") during the Chinese Civil War.
+The campaign was fought during the Chinese Civil War in the post-World War II phase and resulted in a CCP victory.